-- Basic salary, which is set for each role at a level that will ensure that the appropriate calibre of staff are attracted and retained - Share options, both under a Company Share Option Scheme and under an unapproved scheme, to attract quality staff and to reward existing staff for exceptional contribution.
-Awards are discretionary
+- Fixed remuneration in the form of basic salary.
+A basic salary is set for each role at a level which ensures that the appropriate calibre of staff are attracted and retained. - Variable remuneration in the form of share options.
+Share options are provided under a Company Share Option Scheme and an unapproved scheme, to attract quality staff and to reward existing staff for exceptional contribution.
+Share option awards are discretionary.
+Kroo does not provide variable remuneration in the form of a discretionary bonus.